codecerto/Honeypot/README.md

 ### Database Backup

 **Summary:**
-The Regional Database that MHN-Admin uses is structured query language (SQL).
+The Regional Database that MHN-Admin uses is a single admin VM which is used to deploy, manage and collect information from the honeypot(s), which are deployed as separate VMs.
+Hence why I had to setup 2 virtual machines for the honeypot to run; the single Admin VM and the Honeypot VM.
 The information that the exported JSON file records is a complex version of the Attacks Report that is available from the MHN-Admin.
-It shows the IP, the type of protocol used to try to hack the honeypot server.
+It shows the IP, the country where the attack came from, and the type of protocol used to try to hack the honeypot server.

 **Uses of a Honeypot**